 Second year field education provides an opportunity for the student to focus on the further development of skills.
-It is taken concurrently with Clinical Social Work (B535), or Community Policy Practice and Advocacy (B531).
+It is taken concurrently with Clinical Social Work Practice I (B535), or Communities, Organizations, Policy, and Advocacy I (B531).
 Advanced specialization year students are assigned to a field setting for three days per week for each of the two semesters.
 Their work is supervised by an agency staff member who assumes responsibility for facilitating the student's learning.
+Supervised experience in using social work skills is provided in a field setting.
+Field Instructors are responsible to facilitate students' learning across the two-semester sequence of Field Education.
+Through tools such as the field learning agreement, process recordings. journal reflections, supervision, agency site visits by field liaisons, and integration with classroom content via discussion and assignments, students develop the knowledge, values, skills, and cognitive/affective capabilities to demonstrate competency at an advanced level of specialized practice.